 Chew on this…

-The Walt Disney Company has been in business since 1923; however, Netflix was able to surpass them in market cap, despite Disney having a more than 70-year head-start.
+The Walt Disney Company has been in business since 1923; however, Netflix was able to surpass them in market cap in the past year, despite Disney having a more than 70-year head-start.

-Just keep in mind, the hot stocks to buy now might not be the hot stocks to buy a decade from now.
+Just keep in mind, the stocks to buy now might not be the ones to buy a decade from now.
 Companies like General Electric, AIG, and Eastman Kodak were all part of the Dow Jones Averages at one point.

-Day traders need volatility to make quick money from the markets.
-Figuring out what to trade often happens during the pre-market.
-Traders will look at which stocks are moving the most and see if there are any possible trades out there.
+Day traders need volatility to make quick money from the market.
+Figuring out what to trade often happens during the pre-market time.
+Traders will look at which ones are moving the most and see if there are any possible trades out there.

-You can find this information on most trading platforms.
-As well as, websites like finviz.com and nasdaq.com.
+You can find this information on most trading platforms or services.
+Also, websites like finviz.com and nasdaq.com.

 Generally, most stocks don’t trade before the market opens at 9:30 AM ET unless it has a catalyst.